deeplearning4j/deeplearning4j/word2vec.md

 ###<a name="intro">Introduction to Word2vec</a>

 Word2Vec is a neural net that processes textual data before they are handled by deep-learning algorithms.
-It is at the heart of text analysis with deep learning.
+It is at the heart of textual analysis with deep learning.
 While it does not implement deep learning, Word2vec turns input into a numerical form that deep-learning nets can understand -- the vector.

 Word2vec creates features without human intervention, including the context of individual words; that context comes in the form of multiword windows.
 (In machine learning, the meaning of a word is the set of words that surrounds it.)
 Given enough data, usage and context, Word2vec can make highly accurate guesses as to a word’s meaning (for the purpose of deep learning, a word's meaning is simply a sign that helps to classify larger entities; e.g. placing a document in a cluster) based on its past appearances.